 Reserves and balances.
 States have made progress in rebuilding their financial cushions after tapping them to plug budget gaps during the recession.
 Still, at the end of fiscal 2016, only 18 states could cover more government expenses using general fund total balances—counting rainy day funds and ending balances—than they could have in fiscal 2007, just before the recession.
 Rainy day funds have regained more ground than ending balances, with at least 26 states’ rainy day funds exceeding pre-recession levels when measured as a share of operating costs.

 Employment-to-population ratio.
-The U.S. employment rate for adults of prime working age rose in 2017 for a seventh consecutive year, though no state could boast that its core labor pool had clearly surpassed its pre-recession employment rate as of 2016.
+The U.S. employment rate for adults of prime working age rose in 2017 for a seventh consecutive year, though no state could boast that its core labor pool had clearly surpassed its pre-recession employment rate as of fiscal 2017.
 The share of prime-working-age adults (ages 25 to 54) with a job clearly remained below pre-recession levels nationally and in 15 states.
 Employment rates for this population were lower than in calendar 2007 in another 29 states and higher in six, but not by statistically significant amounts, so the results were inconclusive.

 State personal income.
 Personal income in all states is back above pre-recession levels, signaling a widespread economic recovery.
 But growth has varied, increasing by the equivalent of 0.7 percent a year in Illinois and Nevada to the equivalent of 4.2 percent a year in North Dakota since the Great Recession began.
 The next-highest growth after North Dakota has been in Texas and Utah, while Connecticut and Illinois lagged behind all other states in growth since 2007.
 Over the year ending in the first quarter of 2017, personal income fell in 18 states and U.S. growth remained slow over the year through the first quarter of 2017—less than half the pace seen two years earlier.